SymfonyCasts/tailwind-bundle/doc/index.rst

 Tailwind Plugins
 ----------------

-The Tailwind binary the bundle downloads already contains the "Official Plugins" - e.g. `typography <https://tailwindcss.com/docs/typography-plugin>`_.
+The Tailwind binary that the bundle downloads already contains the "Official Plugins" - e.g. `typography <https://tailwindcss.com/docs/typography-plugin>`_.
 This means you can use those simply by adding the line to the ``plugins`` key in ``tailwind.config.js`` - e.g. ``require('@tailwindcss/typography')``.